Lokesh-Sapkal/CustomisedDBMS/README.md

 CustomisedDBMS allows users to manage Employee records with the ability to:
 - Insert new employee records
-- Display all or specific fields using SELECT queries
+- Display all or specific fields and records using SELECT and where queries
 - Backup current database state to a file
 - Restore database from a previous backup